Zepbound vs. Mounjaro: What is the difference?

 Insurance coverage for Mounjaro

 If you have commercial drug insurance, you may be eligible for the Mounjaro Savings Card program.
-This program can bring the cost of a one-month supply down to as little as $25 for a 1 or 3-month supply, if you are covered by your insurance.
+This program can bring the cost of a one-month supply down to as little as $25 for a one- or three-month supply.
 Consult your drug’s formulary and contact your insurance plan to understand if Mounjaro is covered and what you can expect your copay to be.

 If you have insurance through a government-funded program, such as Medicare Advantage Prescription Drug Plans (MA-PD), Medicare Part D, or Medicaid, Mounjaro may be covered if it is prescribed to treat type 2 diabetes.
 Review your plan’s drug formulary to see if Mounjaro is covered and the associated copay.
 Some plans may require your healthcare provider to submit a prior authorization prior to granting coverage for Mounjaro.